tomjoht/tomjoht.github.io/_restapicourse/restapi1_3.md

 	<img src="{{ "/images/restapicourse/mashape_get_keys.png" | prepend: site.baseurl }}" alt="Mashape -- getting the keys" />

 3. When the Environment Keys dialog appears, click **Copy** to copy the keys.
-(Whether you choose Testing or Production doesn't matter.)
+(Choose the Testing keys, since this type allows you to make unlimited requests.)
 4. Open up a text editor and paste the key.

 ## Text editor tips